azhx/blagoblag/content/drafts/known-unknowns-zero-days-in-the-wild.rst

 the exploits found in the Hacking Team and ShadowBrokers dumps demonstrate this.

-One of the other ways we learn about these dynamics is bug collisions: when two researchers discover the same bug.
+One of the other ways we learn about these dynamics is `bug collisions`_: when two researchers discover the same bug.
 If we look across the entirety of a browser, there are so many vulnerabilities that collisions aren't high probability.
 However `Project Zero's research methodology`_ specifically focuses on "high contention" attack surfaces, things everyone writing an exploit will need, for example sandbox escapes or ways to turn a heap-buffer-overflow into arbitrary code execution.
 That's exactly what the bug in question is: a bypass for `Arbitrary Code Guard`_, a security feature in Edge.
 Any attacker looking to exploit Edge will need something like this (or to encode their entire payload as ROP), so it's significantly more likely than usual that another attacker is aware of this vulnerability, supporting the idea that disclosure is the right move.

 We shouldn't design our approach to security based on the idea that we will know when and how it is being exploited.
 When we find out about bugs, we should